WFYY

 WFYY (103.1 FM) is a commercial radio station licensed to Windermere, Florida, and serving Greater Orlando.
-The station is owned by JVC Broadcasting, and airs a rhythmic-leaning Top 40 (CHR) format.
+The station is owned by Norsan Media, and airs a tropical music format.
+Its language is Spanish.

 The studios and offices are on Lucien Way in Maitland.
 The transmitter is on West Story Road in Winter Garden, at Veterans Memorial Park.

-WFYY broadcasts in the HD Radio format.
-Its HD2 subchannel carries a country music format known as "The Wolf".
-The HD3 subchannel Carrie’s a hot talk format known as "Florida Man Radio".
+WFYY broadcasts in the HD Radio format; its HD2 subchannel simulcasts sister station WDYZ, which carries a regional Mexican format, while their HD3 subchannel carries a Spanish adult contemporary format, which is rebroadcast on FM translator W288CJ, at 105.5 MHz.

 History

 Smooth jazz as WLOQ

 In February 1966, the station first signed on as WLOQ.
 Its original city of license was Winter Park.
-The station’s effective radiated power was 3,000 watts, a fraction of its current output.
+The station's effective radiated power was 3,000 watts, a fraction of its current output.
 It was housed in the Langford Hotel.
 For its first couple of decades, WLOQ aired a middle of the road and easy listening format.
 In 1977, Gross Communications, headed by Herbert P. Gross, bought WLOQ.
 Herbert Gross later passed control of the station onto his son, John.

 Through the 1990s and 2000s, WLOQ was a smooth jazz station.
 As the large national radio companies bought most of the major stations in the region, WLOQ was the last independently owned FM radio station in Greater Orlando; in 2011, CEO John Gross decided to retire for medical reasons and put WLOQ up for sale.